kartva/keymashed/README.md

 - maintain a circular buffer with slots for packets, putting incomding packets into slots as received
 - consume one slot at a time which may or may not contain a packet (it may be lost/late). if a packet arrives after having been consumed (late), it will be discarded.

-An example of video playback with heavy packet loss (intensity of background ∝ packet loss):
+An example of video playback with heavy packet loss (intensity of background <big>∝</big> packet loss):

 https://github.com/user-attachments/assets/766d756a-1409-4f98-a055-338dbd613f82

-Lost packers are not painted for a frame, resulting in newer frames being partially painted over older ones.
+Lost packets are not painted for a frame, resulting in newer frames being partially painted over older ones.
 This causes the glitchy effect.

 ### Video Codec